Curlers Jocelyn Peterman, Brett Gallant first athletes named to Canada's 2026 Olympic team | TSN

 They secured Canada's spot in the Olympic tournament with a sixth-place finish last week at the world mixed doubles curling championship in Fredericton.

+“Since Jocelyn and I started playing mixed doubles, it’s been our dream to represent Canada at the Winter Olympics as teammates, and we’re going to embrace this opportunity," Gallant said.
+"We appreciate that Curling Canada adjusted its qualifying process for mixed doubles in order to provide more time to get ourselves ready for the Games, and we’ll be using that time to the best of our ability to be in peak form in Italy."

-Seven countries joined host Italy in the 10-team field based on qualification points from combined placements at the 2024 and 2025 mixed doubles championships.
+Seven countries joined host Italy, the reigning Olympic champion, in the 10-team field based on qualification points from combined placements at the 2024 and 2025 mixed doubles championships.

 The final two spots will be filled following a December qualification event in Kelowna, B.C.